opennms-forge/foreman-provisioning/README.md

 # Details

-* The script grabs hosts by hostgroups and put them into a requisition
+* The script grabs hosts by hostgroups and location and put them into a requisition
-* Only hosts with primary IP are selected
 * The asset fields CPU, memory, manufacturer, productname, serialnumber, operatingsystem, description are filled with Puppet facts
-* Service binding on interfaces is not possible since Foreman does not support it.
-So service discovery is required for each `foreignSource`
+* Service binding on interfaces is not possible since Foreman does not have a logic for that.
+So service discovery is required for each `foreignSource` or the default `foreignSource`.

-# Howto
+# Howto set it up

-## PRIS Requisition Configuration
+## PRIS Configuration

+### Requisition file

 The requisition config is quite simple.
 The variable values will be used in the script.